afraaps/Real-Time_Signal_Processing_Keyboard_Glove_Project/Keyboard_Glove.md

 ### Function is used to change the octaves of the keyboard 'keys' set.
         def ch(event):                 # call back function
             global change
-            if event.char == 'n':      # increases frequecy by a full octave | if pressed 12 times increases it to a full octave and the frequecy is doubled change = change + 1      # increase frequency if event.char == 'b':
+            if event.char == 'n':      # increases frequecy by a full octave change = change + 1      # increase frequency
+            if event.char == 'b':
               change = change - 1      # decrease frequency